Alexhuszagh/xcross/README.md

 If run in detached mode (via `--detach`), no limitations exist.
 Otherwise, the following limitations exist:

-- `conan install` installs packages relative to the CWD if not run in detached mode.
+- `conan install` installs packages relative to the CWD.
 Changing the CWD will lead to missing dependencies.
 - `vcpkg install` only works with manifests, not with global installs.

 See [test/zlib](https://github.com/Alexhuszagh/xcross/tree/main/test/zlib) for an example project for the following code samples: